PBS Satellite Service

 The PBS Satellite Service (also known as the PBS National Program Service, with the primary C-band feed being formerly known as PBS Schedule X in Eastern Time, with the West Coast delay signal designated PBS-XP) consists of feeds relayed from PBS by satellite to public television stations throughout the United States.
 The service launched on March 1, 1978, with wider adoption beginning in September 1978 as more satellite downlinks were installed at each PBS stations.
 The service provides a mixed variety of programming selected from PBS's regular network services.
 In the X/XP years a satellite feed was multicast by some PBS member stations on an over-the-air DTV subchannel along with their regular programming, or during overnight hours on their main channel to provide a second opportunity for viewers to watch or record primetime programming.

 PBS currently utilizes one transponder on the Galaxy 16 satellite, transponder 22.
 This is a MCPC (multiple channel per carrier) which currently has seven channels uplinked from the PBS NOC (Network Operations Center) in Alexandria, Virginia.
+However, in the event of approaching weather or technical difficulties at the NOC in Virginia, PBS will switch to a backup uplink location in Lincoln, Nebraska.

 Currently, select stations broadcast the feed, usually overnight, like KGTF (PBS Guam, broadcasts most of the channel as a localised feed).
 The primary feed, known as HD01, is also available over satellite providers like DirecTV (Channel 389), though this feed is down-converted to SD.
 PBS provides all of their channels free to TV providers who do not receive local member stations.

-As of 2023, PBS's satellite feeds, as well as a few other PBS stations, can be received unscrambled using a free-to-air satellite receiver set to these coordinates:
+As of 2026, PBS's satellite feeds, as well as a few other PBS stations, can be received unscrambled using a free-to-air satellite receiver set to these coordinates: